Vincenzo-Petrolo/WorstCaseStack/README.md

 ## Known Limitations:
 1. wcs.py can only determine stack usage from `*.c` source.
 Calls to compiled libraries (e.g. libc.a) or to assembly functions will result in `unbounded` (e.g. unknown) stack usage.
 2. The actual worst case stack may be greater than reported by this function if outside actors modify the stack.
 Common offenders are:
-    1. Interrupt handlers
+    1. Interrupt handlers (partially supported now if the interrupt handler function name starts by ```_irq```)
     2. Operating system context changes
 3. The use of inline assembly will result in potentially incorrect results.
-Specifically, if a function uses inline assembly to load or store from the stack, modify the stack pointer, or branch to code that does likewise, expect incorrect results.
+Specifically, if a function uses inline assembly to load or store from the stack, modify the stack pointer, or branch to code that does likewise, expect incorrect results. (partially supported now if the inline assembly changes the stack pointer by means of an ```add{i} sp, sp, <somevalue>``` instruction)

-**The script has no way to detect situations 2 and 3.
-In the presence of these conditions the script will still complete successfully.
-Use caution.**

 ## Updates